Tyreek Hill Player Prop Bets for NFL Week 10 | Kansas City vs. Las Vegas 11/14/2021

 - So far this season, 26.7% of the 378 passes thrown by his team have gone Hill's way.

-- With 11 targets in the red zone this season, Hill has been on the receiving end of 22.9% of his team's 48 red zone pass attempts.
+- Hill has seen the ball thrown his way 11 times in the red zone this season, 22.9% of his team's 48 red zone pass attempts.

-- The Chiefs have run 63.3% passing plays and 36.7% rushing plays this season.
-They rank 13th in the NFL in scoring.
+- The Chiefs, who rank 13th in the NFL in points scored, have attempted a pass 63.3% of the time while opting for the ground attack 36.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Hill's matchup with the Raiders.